-Table A-1 lists the DCL error messages that you can get when using RSTS/E and the probable cause.
+Section A.2 lists the DCL error messages that you can get when using RSTS/E and the probable cause.

-Table A-1: DCL Error Messages
+A.2 DCL Error Messages

-?Account or device in use The device cannot be mounted or dismounted because it is open or has one or more open files.
+?Account or device in use

+Explanation: The device cannot be mounted or dismounted because it is open or has one or more open files.
 This error can also occur when a user attempts to access a non-shared disk from a job other than the one that mounted the disk.

-This error can also occur when a user attempts to access a non-shared disk from a job other than ?Additional argument required You did not specify enough arguments in the DCL function. ?Additional qualifier required You did not include a qualifier required in a command. ?Ambiguous keyword You abbreviated a keyword too short; DCL cannot distinguish it from other keywords. ?Argument not allowed You used an argument with a qualifier that does not accept one. ?Argument required An argument was not supplied with a qualifier which required one.
-For example, $/SINCE =$, without an argument, would generate this error.
-The user did not supply an argument to a DCL function that required one. ??Bad directory for device The directory of the device referenced is in an unreadable format.
-For example, the tape format differs from the format you specified with the MOUNT command. ?Can't access terminal <error text=""></error> An error occurred while attempting to access the terminal to send the setup file to. ?Can't find file or account Either the account or file does not exist, or you typed a file specification incorrectly. ?Can't mount a private disk as public You tried to mount as public (using the MOUNT command's /PUBLIC qualifier) a disk that was initialized as private. ?Can't rebuild disk because device is write protected A privileged user attempted to rebuild a disk (using the MOUNT command's /REBUILD qualifier), and the drive is write protected.
+?Additional argument required

+Explanation: You did not specify enough arguments in the DCL function.

+?Additional qualifier required

+Explanation: You did not include a qualifier required in a command.

+?Ambiguous keyword

+Explanation: You abbreviated a keyword too short; DCL cannot distinguish it from other keywords.

+?Argument not allowed

+Explanation: You used an argument with a qualifier that does not accept one.

+?Argument required

+Explanation: An argument was not supplied with a qualifier which required one.
+For example, /SINCE=, without an argument, would generate this error.

+The user did not supply an argument to a DCL function that required one.

+??Bad directory for device

+Explanation: The directory of the device referenced is in an unreadable format.
+For example, the tape format differs from the format you specified with the MOUNT command.

+?Can't access terminal <error text>

+Explanation: An error occurred while attempting to access the terminal to send the setup file to.

+?Can't find file or account

+Explanation: Either the account or file does not exist, or you typed a file specification incorrectly.

+?Can't mount a private disk as public

+Explanation: You tried to mount as public (using the MOUNT command's /PUBLIC qualifier) a disk that was initialized as private.

+?Can't rebuild disk because device is write protected

+Explanation: A privileged user attempted to rebuild a disk (using the MOUNT command's /REBUILD qualifier), and the drive is write protected.
 Therefore, the mount and rebuild operations fail.

-Table A-1: DCL Error Messages (Cont.)